AndrewPerson/RoboMasterPy/md_docs/how_to.md

 async def main():
     async with await connect_to_robomaster(DIRECT_CONNECT_IP) as robot:
-        await robot.set_arm_position(79, 150) # Move the arm to the position (79, 150).
-Each robot has its coordinate relative to a different origin, so you will have to find the coordinates for your robot yourself.
+        # Move the arm to the position (79, 150).
+Each robot has its coordinates
+        # relative to a different origin, so you will have to find the coordinates
+        # for your robot yourself.
 (Using `robot.get_arm_position`)
+        await robot.set_arm_position(79, 150)

-        await robot.move_arm(10, 10) # Move the arm 10 units in the x direction and 10 units in the y direction.
+        # Move the arm 10 units in the x direction and 10 units in the y direction.
+        await robot.move_arm(10, 10)

         # Using `move_arm` is the same as:
         x, y = await robot.get_arm_position()